NIST Goes back to school

 In a building with long hallways, the lack of compartmentation increases the potential for exposure in areas farther away from the seat of the fire than might be the experience otherwise.
 Firefighters can use proper ventilation techniques to limit or control these temperature exposures both to occupants and themselves while they search for the occupants and extinguish the fire.

 Engineers next analyzed the impact of several ventilation techniques on temperature, identifying the effects of natural ventilation and PPV using the fire room window, as well as the hallway door, as ventilation points.

-Table 3 shows the average ceiling temperature change of the two closest thermocouple arrays to the fire room 90 seconds after ventilation for each experiment.
+The average ceiling temperature change of the two closest thermocouple arrays to the fire room 90 seconds after ventilation for each experiment.
 This is an area of the hallway with the potential for highest temperature exposure for both occupants and firefighters.
 The temperatures in the fire rooms exceeded the tenability thresholds for both occupants and firefighters.
 Due to the large volume of the hallways, the temperature outside the fire room below 4 feet (1.2 meters) above the floor never exceeded 212°F (100°C ).

 The natural ventilation did not have a large impact on ceiling temperatures in the hallway adjacent to the fire room.
 In each case, the temperature changed very little.
 There was either a slight decrease in temperature because of heat escape or a slight increase in temperature because the fire grew due to the introduction of oxygen.

 The PPV scenarios decreased the ceiling temperature in every experiment, regardless of ventilation location.
 Ventilating the fire room window usually had a greater benefit by lowering temperatures, but even when they were ventilated remote to the fire, the hallway temperatures either decreased or remained the same.
 The mounted fans had the maximum impact, yet even the single portable fan reduced temperatures.